raspberrypilearning/space-talk/en/step_4.md

 --- task ---

-Play a few different sounds using the **Play** buttons.
+Play a few different sounds using the **Play** icons.
 Once you have found the sound that you want to use, click on it to add it to your project.

 ![An example sound (the Alien Creak1 sound) shown below the pop sound in the Sounds tab.](images/pico-inserted-sound.png)